Isolator Strip Instructions

 Need help?

-The Complex Wounds and Fistulas YouTube channel takes wound care theory from the textbook level down to practical “Here’s how I do it” application to help patients with complex wounds and fistulas.
+Complex Wounds and Fistulas takes wound care theory from the textbook level down to practical “Here’s how I do it” application.
+Find videos and other tools to help patients with complex wounds and fistulas.

 How to Order